oelin/visualising-hidden-layers/README.md

-# visualising-hidden-layers
+# Visualizing Hidden Layers

-Visualising the distribution of hidden layer activations in MLPs.
+Visualizing the distribution of hidden layer activations in MLPs.